 The admissions review process takes several weeks.
-The Graduate College will send you an admissions letter with the admissions committee recommendation and the name of your temporary advisor.
+The Graduate Coordinator will send you an admissions letter with the admissions committee recommendation and the name of your temporary advisor.
 Contact your temporary advisor to discuss enrollment, formation of an advisory committee, and the required formal Plan of Study.
-The temporary advisor will remove the enrollment hold and guide you in the selection of courses for the first semester.
+As delineated in the OSU Catalog, the temporary advisor will remove the enrollment hold and guide you in the selection of courses for the first semester or summer session.
+Additionally, your temporary advisor will explain the process of forming an Advisory Committee, which may or may not include the temporary advisor.

 Your temporary advisor may or may not eventually become your permanent advisor.
 As you progress through your coursework and interact with faculty, you will discover more about your own research interests and which faculty members can best support you in your program.
 The faculty understands that your temporary advisor may or may not be the best match for you in the end.
 You should feel free to discuss the composition of your committee, including your choice for advisor and committee chair, with your temporary advisor.
-If you have filed a plan of study and wish to change your committee, you will need to initiate a Committee Change form.
+If you have filed a plan of study and wish to change your committee, you will need to initiate a committee change form.